jacobkap/crimebythenumbers/docs/geocoding.md

 #> 1 -74.00456 40.74218
 ```

-Since our end goal was to get the coordinates of an address, the data.frame in the "location" column is exactly what we want.
+Since our end goal is to get the coordinates of an address, the data.frame in the "location" column is exactly what we want.
 It took a few steps but now we have code that returns the coordinates of an address.

 ## Making a function